-[3] Once the formal charges have been filed and served upon the prosecuting attorney, the policy emphasis shifts from confidentiality to the public's right to know.
+Once the formal charges have been filed and served upon the prosecuting attorney, the policy emphasis shifts from confidentiality to the public's right to know.
 The integrity of the criminal justice system is better protected by an open public hearing than by a closed hearing.
-It is no longer possible to protect the identity of the witnesses because their identity must be disclosed through the discovery to which the respondent is entitled.
+It is no longer possible to protect the identity of the witnesses because their identity must be disclosed through the discovery to which the respondent is entitled, including the work product and deliberations of the Commission.

-[4] Disclosures that the Investigative Panel or the Hearing Panel may determine to be necessary under Rule 3.7 (E) (2) (a) or (b) include disclosures to law enforcement authorities and potential victims of substantial evidence that a prosecuting attorney has committed, is committing, or is intending to commit a serious crime, and similar disclosures to attorney disciplinary authorities regarding serious violations of the Georgia Rules of Professional Conduct by prosecuting attorneys.
-The timing and extent of such disclosures is at the discretion of the Investigative Panel or the Hearing Panel, depending on the procedural status of the case.

-[5] When the alleged misconduct or incapacity of a prosecuting attorney who is the subject of a complaint has been publicized and the public would expect the Commission to be investigating such conduct, the Investigative Panel may authorize the chairperson or the Director to publicly confirm the existence of such an investigation pursuant to Rule $3.7 \ge (2)$ (a).

-[6] The Commission's administrative records and meetings that do not disclose specific, confidential disciplinary and incapacity matters should be available and open to the public like the records and meetings of other governmental agencies in this state.
+- [3] Disclosures that the Investigative Panel or the Hearing Panel may determine to be necessary under Rule 3.7 (E) (2) (a) or (b) include disclosures to law enforcement authorities and potential victims of substantial evidence that a prosecuting attorney has committed, is committing, or is intending to commit a serious crime, and similar disclosures to attorney disciplinary authorities regarding serious violations of the Georgia Rules of Professional Conduct by prosecuting attorneys.
+The timing and extent of such disclosures is at the discretion of the Investigative Panel or the Hearing Panel, depending on the procedural status of the case. - [4] When the alleged misconduct or incapacity of a prosecuting attorney who is the subject of a complaint has been publicized and the public would expect the Commission to be investigating such conduct, the Investigative Panel may authorize the chairperson or the Director to publicly confirm the existence, without more, of such an investigation pursuant to Rule 3.7 E (2) (a). - The Commission's administrative records and meetings that do not disclose specific, confidential disciplinary and incapacity matters should be available and open to the public like the records and meetings of other governmental agencies in this state.